diasmurillo/UserManager/README.md

 # User Manager

-> 🚧 This project is currently under development. 🚧

 This is a simple CRUD (Create, Read, Update, Delete) application built with React.
 It demonstrates how to manage users with basic functionalities, like adding, viewing, editing, and deleting users.
 The app uses \`useState\`, \`useEffect\`, \`React Router DOM\` for navigation, \`fetch\` to make API calls, and \`CSS Modules\` for styling.

 ## Technologies Used